 Financial Statements.
 The financial statements included in this report present information on the financial condition of the Authority and whether resources were adequate to cover the costs of providing services during the reporting period.
-A discussion of the financial statements is included on pages 9 - 10 in the Management's Discussion and Analysis section of this Comprehensive Annual Financial Report.
+A discussion of the financial statements is included on pages 8 - 10 in the Management's Discussion and Analysis section of this Comprehensive Annual Financial Report.

 Relevant Financial Policies.
 The Authority adopted a Debt Management Policy (the "Policy") on November 14, 2011.
 The Policy is reviewed annually.
 The Policy provides written guidance about the amount and type of debt issued as well as the method used for issuing the debt.
 The Policy governs the issuance of revolving credit facility loans as short-term debt as well the issuance of long-term debt.
-During fiscal year ending June 30, 2017, the Authority borrowed \$117,000,000 from the revolving credit facility.
-During fiscal year ending June 30, 2016, the Authority borrowed \$35,000,000 from the revolving credit facility, issued the 2014 Series A and B bonds in the amount of \$344,650,000, and issued the 2015 Series A and B bonds in the amount of \$464,165,000.
+During the fiscal year ending June 30, 2019, the Authority borrowed \$90,000,000 from the revolving credit facility.
+During fiscal year ending June 30, 2018, the Authority borrowed \$48,000,000 from the revolving credit facility and issued the 2017 Series A, B, and C bonds in the amount of \$402,460,000.